Pickachu/reisse/notes.md

 # Definition 1: general individual difference
 # Definition 2: a universal but individually varying predisposition to engage particular content (e.g., Latin, videogames, music) or well-developed individual interest (Renninger, 1990, 2000).

-!
-TODO list love of learning processes, constructs and mechanisms
 ### Conceptual dimensions of some constructs: (how do conceptual dimensions of some constructs of love of learning relates to motivation?)

 Rather than list all measures that may include some items that reflect love of learning, some examples of measures are identified here in terms of the theoretical traditions in which they have emerged